 The country sees particularly high levels of mobile internet usage.
-The proportion of mobile search queries have surpassed PC, and mobile internet traffic accounts for over 50% of total time spent on the web.
-It seems fair to say, then, that South Korea is one of the world’s most mature mobile markets.
+With mobile phone penetration at 118% (some people have multiple devices), and 96% of internet users owning a smartphone, it seems fair to say that South Korea is one of the world’s most mature mobile markets.

 One thing that presents a potential challenge to digital marketers targeting South Korea, however, is the country’s search landscape.
 Whilst Google holds a monopoly in most search markets worldwide, that is not the case in South Korea.